javierasping/sentinel/content/posts/virtualizacion-kvm-linux/almacenamiento-kvm/gestion-volumenes-virsh/_index.en.md

 ---
-title: "Managing volumes with virsh (libvirt API)"
+title: "How to manage volumes with virsh (libvirt API)"
 menu:
   sidebar:
     name: Volumes (virsh)